open/close all folders

 - In Tokyo Mew Mew, Alto, actually Ryou in cat form, can only remain as a cat for fifteen minutes or get stuck like that forever.

-- Oolong from Dragon Ball has shapeshifting powers that only work for five minutes before he changes to his default form.
-This is because he was kicked out of shapeshifting school before he could learn how to shift indefinitely
+- Oolong has shapeshifting powers that only work for five minutes before he changes to his default form.
+This is because he was kicked out of shapeshifting school before he could learn how to shift indefinitely.

-- In DBZ, the Fusion Dance introduced in the Buu arc allows two characters to fuse into a composite being with the powers of both, but only for thirty minutes before the technique ends and they split apart.
+- The Fusion Dance introduced in the Buu arc allows two characters to fuse into a composite being with the powers of both, but only for thirty minutes before the technique ends and they split apart.
 If the beings are particularly powerful, it shorts out even sooner.
-In GT, for example, the fusion of Super Saiyan 4 Goku and Vegeta, Gogeta, is so immensely powerful that he defuses after only ten minutes.
+In GT, for example, the fusion of Super Saiyajin 4 Goku and Vegeta, Gogeta, is so immensely powerful that he defuses after only ten minutes.

-- Speaking of which, when he's alive Goku's Super Saiyan 3 form sorta falls under this trope.
-Unlike the SS 1 and 2 forms, SS-3 burns through Goku's energy reserves at a considerable rate, and eventually his power level starts dropping if he stays in it for too long.
-It gives him an absolutely massive power boost, but it's mainly meant to quickly overpower and dispatch foes that are stronger than SS-2 but markedly weaker than SS-3, before his energy reserves have enough time to dip too low.
-If SS-3 Goku is in a fight against someone close to his power, and they end up lasting long enough against him for that to happen (such as his fight against Kid Buu), he can end up in serious trouble.
+- Speaking of which, when he's alive Goku's Super Saiyajin 3 form sorta falls under this trope.
+Unlike the SSJ1 and SSJ2 forms, SSJ3 burns through Goku's energy reserves at a considerable rate, and eventually his power level starts dropping if he stays in it for too long.
+It gives him an absolutely massive power boost, but it's mainly meant to quickly overpower and dispatch foes that are stronger than SSJ2, but markedly weaker than SSJ3, before his energy reserves have enough time to dip too low.
+If SSJ3 Goku is in a fight against someone close to his power, and they end up lasting long enough against him for that to happen (such as his fight against Kid Buu), he can end up in serious trouble.
 However, it's hinted that this limitation happened because Goku wasn't used to having a living body after being dead for seven years, which wasn't as durable and didn't have endless energy like his dead body.

-- The Japanese anime version of Teenage Mutant Ninja Turtles has the title turtles able to transform into super versions of themselves, but only for 3 minutes.
+- The Japanese anime version of Teenage Mutant Ninja Turtles has the title turtles able to transform into super versions of themselves, but only for three minutes.

-- In the Pokémon Special manga, Mewtwo could only fight for three minutes at a time after he was caught by Blaine, thanks to some trouble with his cloning involving some Applied Phlebotinum and Blaine's cells.
+- Mewtwo could only fight for three minutes at a time after he was caught by Blaine, thanks to some trouble with his cloning involving some Applied Phlebotinum and Blaine's cells.
 Any longer risks Blaine's life and tires Mewtwo out considerably.